Page Content “INDEX” Links

 Early on, my wife didn’t know she was CAD and cold reactive.
 We noticed her nose and fingers turned slightly dark in the cold.
 She often continued on.
 There was no pain.
 After all, life, jobs, etc all demand things too.
 Fast forward 20 years with CAD and around 60 years old, she is showing signs of neuropathy in her fingers and toes.
 She is not diabetic.

-Stage #2 Observation
+Stage #2 Observation – Definitely a problem

 Urine turning dark [Brownish not Red].
 Stage 1 symptoms may be present or was recently present.

-Hemolysis is also hard on your organs.
+Excessive Hemolysis can be hard on some of your organs.

 Dark urine often follows within an hour or two of the exposure event….Again…if this is CAD related.